Twoure/HindiMoviesOnline.bundle/README.md

 ***
 ## Issues

-- When video sources are down, there is no indication within the Channel untile the video is played.
+- When video sources are down, there is no indication within the Channel until the video is played.
 When played it will return an error if the video is offline.